 Italian sausage and beans from overhead

-Best Italian sausage for casseroles
+Best Italian sausage to use

 Sauce spice level